 The Low-Incidence Teacher Education specialty leads to a Master of Education degree, with the goal of preparing teachers to work as members of educational teams to meet the individual needs of students with low-incidence disabilities (severe intellectual disabilities, multiple disabilities, and/or severe behavioral disorders/autism) and their families.
 Prospective students who have not previously completed a teacher certification program must obtain certification concurrently with their master's degree work.
-Certification obtained during the course of this program will be endorsed in Special Education and Elementary Education (K-8).
+Certification obtained during the course of this program will be endorsed in Special Education and Reading.

 Download the application checklist here.